eez-open/studio/README.md

 [![GitHub release](https://img.shields.io/github/release/eez-open/studio.svg)](https://github.com/eez-open/studio/releases) [![license](https://img.shields.io/github/license/eez-open/studio.svg)](https://github.com/eez-open/studio/blob/master/LICENSE.TXT) [![liberapay](https://img.shields.io/liberapay/receives/eez-open.svg?logo=liberapay)](https://liberapay.com/eez-open/donate) [![Downloads](https://img.shields.io/github/downloads/eez-open/studio/total)](https://github.com/eez-open/studio/releases)

+### Tehnical support

+Your comments, suggestions, new feature requests and bug reports are welcome and can be made in the [Issues](https://github.com/eez-open/studio/issues) section.
+However, please take into account that reported issues will be processed by the Envox team according to the best effort principle, so adjust your expectations accordingly.
+However, if you want a more prompt and high-quality response as well as direct contact with technical support, you can choose one of our [Support plans](https://www.envox.eu/support-plans/) (check also [this](https://www.envox.eu/premium-technical-support-for-eez-studio/) blog post).

 ### Ownership and License

 The contributors are listed in CONTRIB.TXT.
 This project uses the GPL v3 license, see LICENSE.TXT.